 The mid-career entrepreneur will most likely have a massive number of connections but comprised mostly of those within their specific area of expertise.
 Unfortunately, these connections are usually very limited in the scope of the startup world.

 Mid-career entrepreneurs require vehicles, enabling them to establish and sustain essential connections vital to success.
-At some point, even young entrepreneurs learn that they cannot carry out every task themselves and uphold a long-term business merely on grit.
-While it is initially imperative to have the drive, determination, and time to start a valuable venture, it is just as important to grow out and up out by seeking connections.
+At some point, young entrepreneurs learn that they cannot carry out every task themselves and uphold a long-term business merely on grit.
+While it is initially imperative to have the drive, determination, and time to start a valuable venture.
+It is just as important to grow out and up out by seeking connections.
 After a certain point, business potential can instead be limited to the capabilities of one individual or a select few.